-Dr. Bonni Goldstein discusses using cannabis medicine in her practice for patients with intractable epilepsy, cancer, autism, and mental health conditions.
+Dr. Bonni Goldstein, author of Cannabis Revealed, discusses using cannabis medicine in her practice for patients with intractable epilepsy, cancer, autism, and mental health conditions.

 Project CBD: I’m here with Dr. Bonni Goldstein from Los Angeles.
 Please introduce yourself, Bonni.

 Dr. Goldstein: My name is Bonni Goldstein.
 I’m a physician and I am the medical director at Canna-Centers, a group of medical practices throughout California that educate patients on the use of cannabis therapy.
 And I also do some medical consulting for Ghost Group, the parent company that owns Weedmaps.

 Project CBD: So we have heard a lot over the years, in terms of the “reefer madness” context, about marijuana being the “assassin of youth.”
 But in your practice, as a pediatrician, you’ve seen different results.
 Maybe you can tell us about that.

 Dr. Goldstein: That’s true, Martin.
 So, remember, healthy kids are not coming to a doctor for help with cannabis.
 It’s the children that are sick.
 And, in my practice I’m seeing the sickest of the sick.
 I’m seeing children who have intractable epilepsy, that means they’re not responding to any treatment that’s available.
 And there’s some aggressive treatments – brain surgery, special diets that are very difficult to keep, lots of different medications that have toxic side effects.
 I’m also seeing children with autism.
 And we know, really there is no medicine for autism.
 There’s therapy, which can be very helpful, but there’s only two approved medications, and both of them are anti-psychotics, not great for children (many bad side effects).
 As well as children with cancer.
 And also I’m seeing some children with severe psychiatric disease where current conventional medication hasn’t helped.